starfriend10/starfriend10/README.md

 ### **Latest Updates**
 **2023-08** I used Github years ago to store my earlier MATLAB GUI software.
-I will use Github more often as a vehicle to communicate my research efforts.
+I hope to use Github as a vehicle to communicate my research efforts.
 Depending on the demands, I'm sharing Python or other open source code for past or current research work.
 Python codes for [Metaheuristics](https://github.com/starfriend10/Metaheuristics) (Genetic Algorithm (GA), Particle Swarm Optimization (PSO), and Grey Wolf Optimization (GWO)) and [Word2vec modeling](https://github.com/starfriend10/Word2vec) are shared.

 **2021**    A special [website](https://starfriend10.github.io/EST/) was designed and shared for interactive browsing data published in feature article "ES&T in the 21st century: A data-driven analysis of research topics, interconnections, and trends in the past 20 years".